Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A first model violating the Shizuta-Kawashima condition

 We start with the simplest example of partially dissipative hyperbolic system violating the Shizuta-Kawashima condition, hereafter denoted by [SK].
 In Fourier variables, the linear part of this system is as follows:

-where $(t, \xi)=(t, \xi_1, \xi_2, \xi_3) \in \mathbb{R}^+ \times \mathbb{R}^3$.
+where $(t, \xi) \in \mathbb{R}^+ \times \mathbb{R}^3$.
 As we will see in Section \ref{subsec: spectral-analysis}, the variables $u, v$ satisfy [SK], then will be identified as the \emph{dissipative variables}, while $w$ is decoupled and does not dissipate at all.
-We consider system (\ref{linear-PK-system}) with a quadratic source term, coupling all the three variables:
+We introduce the Bilinear Pseudoproduct Operator